-VIVUS is a biopharmaceutical company developing and commercializing innovative, next-generation therapies to address unmet medical needs in human health, with two approved therapies and one product candidate in active clinical development.
-Qsymia® (phentermine and topiramate extended release) is approved by FDA for chronic weight management and STENDRA® (avanafil) is approved by FDA for ED and by the EC under the trade name, SPEDRA, for the treatment of ED in the EU.
-Tacrolimus is in active clinical development for the treatment of PAH.
+VIVUS is a biopharmaceutical company developing and commercializing innovative, next-generation therapies to address unmet medical needs in human health.
+We have two approved therapies and one product candidate in active clinical development.
+Qsymia® (phentermine and topiramate extended release) is approved by FDA for chronic weight management.
+STENDRA® (avanafil) is approved for erectile dysfunction, or ED, by FDA and by the EC under the trade name SPEDRA in the EU.
+Tacrolimus is in active clinical development for the treatment of patients with pulmonary arterial hypertension, or PAH.